Debunking the claim of sudden death of future Social Security.

 Here’s a fantasy example which I hope illustrates the problem.

 In an economy suppose that in 2023 half the people decide to not work (temporarily take a one year retirement) in 2025.
-Assume GDP for this economy in 2023 is $20T, in order to afford to do this the future retirees plan to work in 2024 twice as hard so they can save $10T to pay for their short term retirement they’re planning in 2025.
+Assume GDP for this economy in 2023 is $20T.
+In order to afford to do this the future retirees plan to work in 2024 twice as hard so they can save $10T to pay for their short term retirement they’re planning in 2025.
 The total GDP in 2024 is therefore $20T + $10T = $30T.
 They put $10T in a lock box to use in 2025.
 Everyone is very happy, especially the Republicans who know they are being responsible by prudently saving the money they will need for their retirement.

 The 2024 surprise just before retirement.